Namibia - The Jewel of Africa

 After several days in the Skeleton Coast, we will fly you to the furthest northern village of Namibia along the Kunene river in Kaokoland where the Himba people still maintain a life so primitive that it proves how adaptable and resilient humans can truly be.
 We will have a few days to discover Epupa Falls along the Kunene river and visit Himba villages in the mornings and evenings.
 This is not the touristy kind of village visit that you hear about, but rather the most authentic experience with the Himba that is possible outside of living with them.
 When we leave Kaokoland, we continue our journey to the edge of the Etosha Pan, where we will come face to face with Namibia's wild rhinos and other wildlife.
 Our journey does not end here however.
-When we leave northern Namibia behind, we will drive south and spend an afternoon tracking rhinos on foot.
-Our evening, spent with the San bushmen is not the last Namibian experience that we will have.
+When we leave northern Namibia behind, we will drive south where we have a day where some surprises are waiting.
+Hint: baby baboons and close encounters with cheetahs!
 Read the itinerary to learn what other experiences Namibia has in store for you.

 Namibia is a jewel for every serious nature lover and photographer.
 Join us on this diverse, active, exciting and colorful expedition.

 Group Size8 people